In vitro fertilisation

 Between 17 and 20 hours after the procedure previously described, the oocytes are examined in order to check whether or not they have been fertilised (by inspecting two of the pronuclei), and to reject those oocytes showing abnormal fertilisation, or that have not been fertilised.

-The patients are informed of the results of the fertilisation process, and where applicable embryo transfer is scheduled — this can be done between two and five days after the puncture procedure.
+The patients are informed of the results of the fertilisation process, and if applicable, embryo transfer is scheduled — this can be done between two and five days after the aspiration procedure.

-The embryos are transferred to the uterus using an ultrasound assisted catheter.
+The embryos are transferred to the uterus using a catheter assisted by ultrasound.
 In most cases this is a simple, painless procedure, so the woman can be accompanied by her partner and can follow the procedure via the ultrasound images.

 What is embryonic cryopreservation?